Learn English from highly qualified, experienced instructors and enjoy U.S. culture in a safe, student-friendly environment.

 INTO Washington State University

-INTO Washington State University offers Academic English and pathway programs for both undergraduate and graduate students designed to help you through your first year of study at WSU.
+The Washington State University Intensive American Language Center (IALC) facilitates Academic English and pathway programs on behalf of INTO Washington State University.
+Programs are offered for both undergraduate and graduate students and designed to help you through your first year of study at WSU.
 Our pathway programs are one to three semesters in length and combine intensive English language study, academic skills and development, and academic coursework in a customized program that gives you the skills you need to succeed.
 Completion of the INTO WSU Academic English or a pathway program will allow you to transition to a degree-seeking programs at WSU Pullman or any WSU campus that offers your intended degree program.

 How to Apply